flosse/node-xmpp-logger/README.md

 ### Timestamp

-node-xmpp-logger uses [Moment.js](http://momentjs.com/) and you can define your timestamp format by setting the 'timeFormat' property:
+node-xmpp-logger uses [Moment.js](http://momentjs.com/) and you can define your timestamp format by setting the `timeFormat` property:

 ```javascript
 log.timeFormat = "HH:mm:ss"